Dessia-tech/volmdlr/doc/source/boolean_operations.rst

     union[0].babylonjs()

 Here, as the subtitle indicates, it is basically done the union of the two closed shells.
-To do so, it will first verify if the two closed shells intersect some how. if it does not intersect, it will return a list with the exact two given closed shells.
+To do so, it will first verify if the two closed shells intersect some how.
+If it does not intersect, it will return a list with the exact two given closed shells.
 If one of the given shells is completely inside the other, it'll simply return a list the bigger shell.
 Otherwise, it will return a list with the resulting union closed shell 3d.